Kanchenjunga Base Camp Trekking - 24 Days

 Similarly, the weather is nice during the spring season, with warm temperatures during the day and lower temperatures at night.
 During this season, the sky are also clear, providing breathtaking vistas of the Himalayan range.

 Because the routes are dry and the weather is consistent, both the fall and spring seasons are ideal for trekking.
-It is essential to know, however, that the while traveling at high elevations the weather may change quickly.
+It is essential to know, however, that while traveling at high elevations, the weather may change quickly.
 As a result, regardless of the season, it is always better to be prepared for all weather situations.

 Climate and Weather at Kanchenjunga Region?